j-aloko/Auction-Test-App/README.md

 ### An auto-bidding feature
 The ability to activate auto-bidding.
-The next time someone else makes a bid on the marked item, the  bot should automatically outbid them +1.
+The next time someone else makes a bid on the marked item, the  bot should auto outbid them +1.

 ### Auto bidding configuration page